xcore/sc_usb_device/module_usb_device/doc_design_guide/overview.rst

 Overview
 ========

-This document describes the XMOS USB Device Library, its API and provides a worked example of a USB Human Interface Device (HID) Class compliant mouse using the library.
+This document describes using the XMOS USB Device (XUD) Library and provides a worked example of a USB Human Interface Device (HID) Class compliant mouse using the library.

 This library is aimed primarily for use with xCORE-USB (U-Series) devices but it does also support L-Series devices (see :ref:`l_series_support`).

+For full XUD API listing and documentation please see the document `XMOS USB Device (XUD) Library`.

 This document assumes familiarity with the XMOS xCORE architecture, the Universal Serial Bus 2.0 Specification (and related specifications), the XMOS tool chain